PE and Sport Premium Funding

 PE and Physical Activity at Tardebigge

 The children are entitiled to at least two hours of PE a week (see timetables).
-One lesson is delivered with their class teacher and another with our sport coaches- Mr Alexander and Mr Underhill who are apart of our school team.
+One lesson is delivered with their class teacher and another with our sport coaches- Mr Alexander who is a part of our school team.
 (Our School budget supports the staffing NOT the PE/Sport premiuim)

 PE lessons take place on our playground, field and in the community hall, which we hire for our PE lessons.